dpad90/mindmingle/README.md

-# Stranger Chat - Omegle Style Website
+# MindMingle

-A comprehensive random chat application similar to Omegle, complete with text chat and Spy Mode functionality.
+A modern chat application for connecting with strangers, featuring text chat and question-based discussions.

 ## Features

 - **Random Text Chat**: Get matched with a random stranger for a one-on-one conversation
-- **Spy Mode**: Two options:
+- **Question Mode**: Two options:
   - Ask a question and watch two strangers discuss it
   - Discuss a question asked by a stranger with another stranger
 - **Interest-based Matching**: Add your interests for better matching with like-minded individuals